Effect of dynamical screening in the Bethe-Salpeter framework: Excitons in crystalline naphthalene: Results and discussion

 As discussed in Sec.\ \ref{sec:dynscreen}, in this work a plasmon-pole model is adopted to derive Eq.\ \eqref{eq:wbloch}, which requires the plasma frequency $\omega_p$ as an input to calculate the screened Coulomb potential.
 We compute $\omega_p$=17.9 eV within independent-particle approximation, i.e.\ without considering the electron-hole interaction, through integrating the imaginary part of the dielectric function using the VASP code and averaging over the Cartesian coordinates.
 It has been found previously that the enforcement of the $f$-sum rule of the HL PPM model can overestimate the energy of the pole of the dielectric function, e.g.\ by about 10\,\% for elemental carbon \cite{larson2013role}.

 Hence, in the following we examine the influence of the plasmon-pole frequency $\omega_p$ on our results and varied $\omega_p$ in a $\sim$10\,\% range from the calculated value, between 16 and 19 eV, to examine the influence on resulting spectra and exciton-binding energy.
 From the spectra shown in Fig.\ \ref{fig:plsm} we see that with increasing plasma frequency from 16 eV to 19 eV, the first major peak is slightly blue shifted because the predicted red shift due to dynamical screening corrections is increased from 0.14 eV to 0.16 eV, i.e.\ by about 15\,\%.
 This reduction of the dynamical correction is expected, since increasingly large $\omega_p$ corresponds more closely to the static screening case, as discussed in Sec.\ \ref{sec:dynscreen}, reducing dynamical corrections and increasing the strength dielectric screening.
 However, the influence is not substantial around the plasma frequency of interest in this work.
 Overall, we found that the potential overestimation of the pole energy due to the choice of the plasmon-pole model, does not qualitatively affect the significance of dynamical effects.
+We also note that the dependence on the plasmon-pole energy is similar to that of the effective static method and a similar trend is expected in this case.

 Finally, we note that for naphthalene, the exciton binding energy is only 5\% of the plasma frequency.
 However, the ratio between exciton binding energy and characteristic frequency that determines screening dynamics is much larger in other important applications of the BSE technique.
 For example, in the case of phonon screening in polar materials, the characteristic frequency scale to compare to is that of phonon frequencies, instead of the plasma frequency \cite{PhysRevLett.127.067401}.
 In this case, the exciton-binding energy is on the same order compared to the characteristic frequency, and screening dynamics is expected to be important for an accurate description of optical properties.
-This remains a subject of future study.